awsdocs/amazon-workdocs-administration-guide/doc_source/edit_user.md

 **Status**
 Specifies whether the user is **Active** or **Inactive**\.
 For more information, see [Disabling users](inactive-user.md)\.
 **Role**
 Specifies whether someone is a user or administrator\.
-You can also upgrade or downgrade users that have an Workspaces WorkSpace assigned to them\.
+You can also upgrade or downgrade users that have an WorkSpaces WorkSpace assigned to them\.
 For more information, see [User roles overview](users_ovw.md)\.
 **Storage**
 Specifies the storage limit for an existing user\.